-While Seqwater is not a Queensland Government Owned Corporation (GOC), it has a statutory mandate to act commercially and has been directed by its responsible Ministers to comply as far as practicable with all Queensland Government GOC policies and directives.
+While Seqwater is not a Queensland Government Owned Corporation, it has a statutory mandate to act commercially and has been directed by its responsible Ministers to comply as far as practicable with all Government Owned Corporation policies and directives.

-Sequater is proud to deliver safe, reliable and cost-effective bulk water supply for more than 3.6 million people across South East Queensland (SEQ).
-It provides essential flood mitigation services, manages catchment health, offers community recreation facilities and supplies water to irrigators and industry.
+Seqwater is proud to deliver a safe, sustainable and valued bulk water supply for more than 3.6 million people across South East Queensland.
+It also provides essential flood mitigation services, supports the management of catchment health, offers community recreation facilities and supplies water to irrigators and industry.